nexlanglxm/climate-data-analysis/project1/README.md

 This project aims to simulate a dataset that mirrors real-world phenomena related to high-intensity workout programs.
 It explores four key variables:

-1. Time taken to complete the workout
-2. Number of repetitions
+1. Blood lactic acid concentration
-3. Heart rate during the workout
+2. Heart rate during the workout
-4. Subjective difficulty level experienced during the workout
+3. Subjective difficulty level experienced during the workout

 The Jupyter notebook (`project.ipynb`) included in this repository details the process of researching, simulating, analyzing, and interpreting this synthetic dataset.